Rayhane-mamah/Tacotron-2/README.md

 # Tacotron-2:
 Tensorflow implementation of DeepMind's Tacotron-2.
 A deep neural network architecture described in this paper: [Natural TTS synthesis by conditioning Wavenet on MEL spectogram predictions](https://arxiv.org/pdf/1712.05884.pdf)

+Note: You can check modification at the end of the webpage.

 # Repository Structure:
 	Tacotron-2